sourcehut-mirrors/fennel-ls/docs/lints.md

 This lint specifically flags discarding multivals from `values` and `unpack`, instead of flagging all discards, because these forms indicate that the user *intends* for something to happen with multivals.

+## Note
+You find more information about Lua's multivals in [Benaiah's excellent post explaining Lua's multivals](https://benaiah.me/posts/everything-you-didnt-want-to-know-about-lua-multivals), or by searching the word "adjust" in the [Lua Manual](https://www.lua.org/manual/5.4/manual.html#3.4.12).